Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

 !!! info "Implicit variables in Nextflow"
     Nextflow provides a set of implicit variables that can be used in your workflows.
 These variables are predefined and can be used to access information about the workflow environment, configuration, and tasks.

-    We will use [`$projectDir`](https://www.nextflow.io/docs/latest/script.html#configuration-implicit-variables) to indicates the directory of the `main.nf` script.
+    We will use [`$projectDir`](https://www.nextflow.io/docs/latest/script.html#configuration-implicit-variables) to indicate the directory of the `main.nf` script.
 This is defined by Nextflow as the directory where the `main.nf` script is located.

 !!! info "The `params` and `process` names do not need to match!"